necro-nemesis/LabyrinthAP/README.md

  - [License](#license)

 ## Prerequisites
 Start with a clean install of the [latest release of Raspbian](https://www.raspberrypi.org/downloads/raspbian/) (currently Buster and Stretch are verified as working).
 Lite versions are recommended.
-If using Raspbian Buster you will need to run the command ```apt-get update --allow-releaseinfo-change``` just before running the LokiAP installer script.
+If using Raspbian Buster you will need to run the command ```sudo apt-get update --allow-releaseinfo-change``` just before running the LokiAP installer script.

 For OrangePi Zero you can use an Armbian Buster "nightly" found here": https://dl.armbian.com/orangepizero/nightly/ or stable Armbian Stretch found here: https://dl.armbian.com/orangepizero/